-The Sulige gas field in the Ordos Basin is a typical tight sandstone gas field, with a cumulative proved natural gas geological reserves of 4×1012 m3 and an annual gas production of 2.5×1010 m3, accounting for over 25% of China's total natural gas production (Wang et al., 2023b).
-Among them, the He8 member is the main gas-bearing interval of the Sulige gas field, mainly composed of medium-coarse-grained lithic sandstone and medium-coarse-grained lithic quartz sandstone, with a small amount of feldspathic lithic sandstone.
-Despite the compaction and cementation that have increased the tightness sandstone reservoirs, the dissolution during the mesodiagenetic stage has increased the porosity by up to 12.3% (Table 2), resulting in the formation of high-quality sandstone reservoirs with an average porosity of 9.3% (Bi et al., 2015).
-One of the reasons for the formation of high yield in the Sulig gas field is its high dissolution porosity enhancement effect (Wei et al., 2021).
-The Linxing-Shenfu area is located on the northeast margin of the Ordos Basin, and has discovered super-giant tight gas fields with proven reserves of over 100 billion cubic meters.
-The He8 member is the main gas-bearing interval of the gas field, with lithology similar to that of the Ningwu South block, mainly composed of medium-coarse-grained feldspathic lithic sandstone and medium-coarse-grained lithic sandstone (Zhu et al., 2022).
-The He8 member sandstone reservoir was mainly compacted and strongly cemented during burial, resulting in low porosity and limited dissolution, and prevented the fluids of rich in organic acid from fully entering the sandstone.
+The Sulige gas field in the Ordos Basin is a typical tight sandstone gas field, with a cumulative proved geological natural gas reserve of 4×1012 m3 and an annual gas production of 2.5×1010 m3, accounting for over 25% of China's total natural gas production (Wang et al., 2023b).
+Among them, the He8 member is the main gas-bearing interval and it is mainly composed of medium-coarse-grained lithic sandstone and medium-coarse-grained lithic quartz sandstone, with a small amount of feldspathic lithic sandstone.
+Despite the compaction and cementation that increased the tightness of the sandstone reservoirs, dissolution during the mesodiagenetic stage increased the porosity by up to 12.3% (Table 2), resulting in the formation of high-quality sandstone reservoirs with an average porosity of 9.3% (Bi et al., 2015).
+One of the reasons for the formation of the high yield in the Sulige gas field is the significant effect of the porosity enhancement caused by dissolution (Wei et al., 2021).
+The Linxing-Shenfu area is located on the northeastern margin of the Ordos Basin, and has super-giant tight gas fields with proven reserves of over 100 billion cubic meters.
+The He8 member is the main gas-bearing interval of the gas field, with a lithology similar to that of the Ningwu South block, being mainly composed of medium-coarse-grained feldspathic lithic sandstone and medium-coarse-grained lithic sandstone (Zhu et al., 2022).
+The He8 member sandstone reservoir was mainly compacted and strongly cemented during burial, resulting in low porosity and limited dissolution, preventing the organic acid-rich fluids from fully entering the sandstone.
 The dissolution porosity only increased by 2.8%, and the current porosity is approximately 6.2% (Table 2).
-However, the successful development of a production capacity exceeding 15×108m3/a (Mi et al., 2021), indicating tight sandstones with such dissolution intensity have exploration significance.
-Compared to the Linxing-Shenfu area, the northern part of the Ningwu South block has higher porosity with developed dissolution pores including feldspar.
-Moreover, the interval with high predicted porosity in the NT4 well have good gas logging display (Fig. 2), indicating that the He8 member sandstone reservoir in the northern Jingle south sub-depression may have considerable exploration and development prospects.
-Therefore, attention should be paid to the feldspar-rich intervals in the exploration and development of tight sandstone gas in the future.
+However, the successful development of a production capacity exceeding 15×108m3/a (Mi et al., 2021) indicates that tight sandstones with such dissolution intensity have exploration significance.
+Compared to the Linxing-Shenfu area, the northern part of the Ningwu South block has higher porosity with well-developed dissolution pores, including feldspar.
+Moreover, the interval with the high predicted porosity in the NT4 well displays good gas logging characteristics (Fig. 2), indicating that the He8 member sandstone reservoir in the northern Jingle south sub-depression may have considerable exploration and development prospects.
+Therefore, attention should be paid to the feldspar-rich intervals during the exploration and development of tight sandstone gas in the future.

 Conclusion

-(1) The He8 member sandstone reservoir experienced destructive diagenetic processes including compaction and cementation, resulting in a porosity loss of 26.69% and 8.19%, respectively.
-Constructive diagenetic processes including dissolution increased the porosity by 3.54%.
-The reservoir is currently in stage B of the mesodiagenesis.
+(1) The He8 member sandstone reservoir underwent destructive diagenetic processes, including compaction and cementation, resulting in a porosity loss of 26.69% and 8.19%, respectively.
+Constructive diagenetic processes, including dissolution, increased the porosity by 3.54%.
+The reservoir is currently in the stage B of mesodiagenesis.

-(2) The pore spaces of He8 member sandstone are mainly secondary pores and micropores within kaolinite aggregates.
-The rigid framework of quartz and the dissolution of feldspar grains improved the reservoir quality.
-Carbonate minerals had a dual impact on the formation of pores spaces sandstone.
+(2) The pore spaces of the He8 member sandstone are mainly composed of secondary pores and micropores within kaolinite aggregates.
+The rigid quartz framework and the feldspar grains' dissolution have improved the reservoir quality.
+Carbonate minerals have had a dual impact on the formation of pores spaces in the sandstone.
 The dissolution of kaolinite mineral grains is a contributor to porosity.

-(3) The multiple linear regression model established based on the mineral contents of quartz, feldspar, carbonate minerals, kaolinite, chlorite and rock fragments can better predict the distribution of reservoir porosity.
-The model predicts that the tight sandstone reservoir in He8 member in the northern of the Jingle south sub-depression has favorable reservoir space.
+(3) The multiple linear regression model established based on the mineral contents of quartz, feldspar, carbonate minerals, kaolinite, chlorite, and rock fragments can better predict the distribution of reservoir porosity.
+The model predicts that the tight sandstone in the He8 member in the northern part of the Jingle south sub-depression has favorable prospects for hydrocarbon accumulation and exploration.